fngoo/sh/README.md

 ## Usage
 #### Notice
-- cURL GitHub URL as Input, Read Features before start.Or copy to run and observe.
+- cURL GitHub URL as Input, Read Features before start.Or just run with given target.
 ```
 VPS with Debian9.x was tested.
 apt update